The Cheap Eats Guide to Rome

 Antico Forno Roscioli

-This family own pizzeria opened in 1972 and continues to impress customers today.
+This family-owned pizzeria opened in 1972 and continues to impress customers today.
 They’re known for their pizza al taglio or rectangular pizza traditionally sold by weight.
 It can be a bit chaotic during busier periods, but the line moves quite fast so if you didn’t get everything you wanted the first time you can always hop in line again.
 Choose whichever slices suit your taste, but be sure to also save room for their Pizza Rossa which is served with just tomato or red sauce, as well as their classic Pizza Margherita.
-They really show how fantastic simple pizza can be with quality ingredients.
-If you’re a meat eater then their porchetta and mortadella are freshly sliced in house and make for an excellent pizza topping.
+They show how fantastic simple pizza can be with quality ingredients.
+If you’re a meat eater then their porchetta and mortadella are freshly sliced in-house and make for an excellent pizza topping.

 I would say the price is not especially low, but it’s fair for the quality, I believe ranging from around €2 to €3 per 100 grams.